Robert De Niro: Reception and legacy

 Several journalists consider De Niro to be among the best actors of his generation.
 John Naughton of GQ magazine believes that De Niro has "redefined what we can expect of an actor."
 A. O. Scott said that De Niro "was transforming himself – physically, vocally, psychologically – with each new role.
 And in the process, before our eyes, reinventing the art of acting."
 As early as 1977, Newsweek remarked that the actor "gives you the shock of becoming, of a metamorphosis that can be thrilling, moving, or frightening."
 Biographer Douglas Brode praises De Niro's versatility and ability to inhabit any role, although Pauline Kael once said in 1983 that she did not like how the actor was "disfiguring" himself in films such as Raging Bull.
 When asked why he undertook such roles, De Niro responded, "To totally submerge into another character and experience life through him, without having to risk the real-life consequences—well it's a cheap way to do doing things that you would never dare to do yourself."

 In 2009, he was announced as one of the Kennedy Center Honorees with the commemoration: "One of America's greatest cinematic actors, Robert De Niro has demonstrated a legendary commitment to his characters and has co-founded one of the world's major film festivals."
 Martin Scorsese and Meryl Streep honored him at the event.
 In 2016, he received the Presidential Medal of Freedom from President Barack Obama.
 Obama said "Everybody on this stage has touched me in a very powerful, very personal way [...]
 These are folks who have helped make me who I am."
 White House Press Secretary Josh Earnest added, "There is no arguing that the individuals who will be honored today are richly deserving", he said.

 Many of De Niro's films have become classics of American cinema, in which six of them have been inducted into the U.S. National Film Registry as of 2022.
 Five films are featured on the American Film Institute's (AFI) list of the 100 greatest American films of all time.
 De Niro and James Stewart share the title for the most films represented on the AFI list.
 In 2006, De Niro donated his collection of film-related materials, such as scripts, wardrobe pieces and props, to the Harry Ransom Center at the University of Texas at Austin.
 The collection, which took more than two years to process and catalog, opened to the public in 2009.
 Time Out magazine's list of 100 best movies included seven of De Niro's films, as chosen by actors in the industry.
-In 2025, De Niro is set to receive the Cannes Film Festival's Honorary Palme d'Or.
+In May 2025, De Niro received the Cannes Film Festival's Honorary Palme d'Or.